MStenke/labs/calm/lab6/calm_workshop_lab6.rst

 YAML files start with "---", so make sure you don't forget that part.

 Save and close this file when you are finished.
-Now Ansible will always use the sammy user for the servers group, regardless of the current user.
+Now Ansible will always use the **ansible** user for the servers group, regardless of the current user.

 If you want to specify configuration details for every server, regardless of group association, you can put those details in a file at /etc/ansible/group_vars/all.
 Individual hosts can be configured by creating files under a directory at /etc/ansible/host_vars.